Skip to content

 About

-Ben qualified as a Doctor in 2003, working full-time in the hospital setting with the exception of one year where he pursued training in Theology and Apologetics at the OCCA and the University of Oxford.
-In 2016, he obtained a Consultant post in Neurosciences Intensive Care Medicine and Anaesthesia, but now works part-time alongside his role at the OCCA.
+Ben qualified as a doctor in 2003, and worked full-time in the medical field outside of the one year he took to pursue training in Theology and Apologetics at the University of Oxford and OCCA.
+In 2016, he became a consultant in Neurosciences Intensive Care Medicine and Anaesthesia unit, but now works as a consultant part-time alongside his role as a speaker at the OCCA.

-Ben has particular interests in the intersection of Christian faith and sexuality, gender, medical ethics and psychology.
-He has spoken numerous times to young people and adults in churches, conferences and mission events across the UK & in Australia.
-In his attempts to work out what it looks like to follow Jesus well, he is also a keen runner (Forrest Gump style!), musician and cook and loves spending time with family, friends and God-children.
+Ben has interests in the intersection of faith and sexuality, gender, medical ethics, and psychology.
+He has spoken numerous times to the younger generations and adults in churches, conferences, and mission events across the UK and Australia.
+In his attempts to work out what it looks like to follow Jesus well, he is also a keen runner (Forrest Gump style!), musician, chef, and loves spending time with his family, friends, and Godchildren.

 Resources